Maggie Goedeke, PT, DPT

 AA, Loma Linda University

-Emilie graduated in 2002 and has been working at South Peninsula Hospital (SPH) Rehabilitation department in outpatient orthopedics, inpatient rehabilitation and with Long Term Care residents.
-She enjoys working with clients of all ages and diagnoses.
-Emilie also works on ergonomic education and training at SPH and in the community.
-Emilie has lived in Homer since 1996 and enjoys hiking, swimming, skiing, hockey and spending time with her husband and 2 children.
+Emilie graduated in 2002 from Loma Linda University and has been working as a Physical Therapy Assistant at South Peninsula Hospital (SPH) Rehabilitation department in outpatient orthopedics and inpatient rehabilitation.
+She enjoys working with clients of all ages and diagnoses to improve their quality of life.
+Emilie completed CranioSacral Therapy training in 2015 and 2016.
+She also works on ergonomic education and training at SPH and in the community.
+Emilie has lived in Homer since 1996 and enjoys hiking, swimming, skiing, running and spending time with her husband, 2 children and friends.

 Krista moved to Homer in August of 2011.
 She was drawn to the beauty of Homer during one of her vacations to Alaska.
 She is originally from northwest Colorado where she was the Physical Therapy Coordinator for the Memorial Hospital for 17 years.
 She enjoys dancing, reading, and spending time with her husband and dog.